 And these drones aren't cheap, which is great for Grumman's balance sheets…

 Robinson states that smaller drones cost roughly $4 million apiece, and drones that are fully weaponized can cost $40 million or more.
-In 2015, the United States Air Force crashed 20 drones, worth somewhere between $80 million to $260 million.
+Since 2001, the U.S. Air Force has crashed more than 420 drones, with 20 crashing in 2015 alone.
+Those 20 were worth somewhere between $80 million to $260 million.

 Just like with Lockheed, NOC is one of the best stocks to buy because it will constantly have repeat business.
-For example, Grumman received an $80 billion contract from the Air Force to build a B-21 Long range Strike Bomber.
+For example, Grumman received an $80 billion contract from the Air Force in October 2016 to build a B-21 Long Range Strike Bomber.

-Analysts at Thomson First call placed a one-year price target of $213.07 on NOC.
+Analysts at Thomson First Call give NOC stock a one-year price target of $258.06 per share.